drewf24/world-airbnb/data-analysis/data-analysis.md

     ## 4 Queens              Median or Above   119    0.245
     ## 5 Bronx               Median or Above    13    0.153

 WANT TO SAY WHETHER PRICE IS DEPENDEDNT ON LOCATION OF BOROUGH\!
+AIC for neighbouhoud\!\!\!\!

 ### Part E